help-me-mom/ng-mocks/README.md

 ### How to create a mock directive

-There is a `MockDirective` function covering almost all needs for mock behavior.
+There is a `MockDirective` function.
+It turns a directive into its mock declaration.

 - `MockDirective( MyDirective )` - returns a mock class of `MyDirective` directive.
 - `MockDirectives( MyDirective1, MyDirective2, ... )` - returns an array of mocks.